How To Check Thread Quality

 Spotting a good quality sewing thread

-If the thread breaks or frays you may want to use a higher quality thread with your sewing machine to avoid frustrating thread breaks.
+If the thread breaks you may want to use a higher quality thread with your sewing machine to avoid frustrating thread breaks.

 How to thread your sewing machine needle

 - Place a spool of sewing thread on your machine

 - Pull the thread out and wind it around your bobbin

 - Put the bobbin on your machine’s bobbin pin

 - Engage the bobbin winder by pressing the pedal